kunigami/kunigami.github.io/blog/_posts/2022-04-07-memory-management-choices-cpp.md

 One potential pitfall of `unique_ptr` over `shared_ptr` is that the former doesn't keep information about the type used to create it.
 This means when the pointer gets out of scope, the *current* type's destructor is used [7].

-For example, suppose we have class `D` deriving from `C`, when when we create a smart pointer we return it as a pointer to `C`:
+For example, suppose we have class `D` deriving from `C`, and that when we create a smart pointer we return it as a pointer to `C`:

 {% highlight c++ %}
 struct C {